-It’s hard to comprehend what’s weird about American culture from the inside.
+It’s hard to comprehend what’s weird about the habitual things Americans say from the inside.
 Sometimes, you need a foreign perspective to help you see the light.
 And in this case, “the light” is just “knowing better than to bring up controversial religious views in Italy.”

 This is by no means an empirical study of what distinguishes American culture from everyone else’s.
 Something that might read as strange to a Chinese person about America may not actually be an exclusively American trait, but rather something that an Indian or Brazilian person would say is kind of true for them at home too.

-Nevertheless, the list below is all based on actual observations someone, somewhere, had at some point about Americans and the darnedest things we say.
+Nevertheless, the list below is all based on actual observations someone, somewhere, had at some point about the darnedest things Americans say.

 1. “How are you?”